 Who & a bit more ‘what’?

-I work with individuals and organisations from all industries who.
-What my clients have in common is that they want to embark on staff & organisational development initiatives and/or want to look at becoming more resilient under pressure.
-I also help people navigate the messy, volatile, uncertain and ambiguous nature of change and change processes.
+We work with individuals and organisations from all industries.
+What clients have in common is that they want to embark on staff & organisational development initiatives that speaks of a commitment to people and social responsibility.

 Change is messy!
 There is an abundance of literature that talks about the impact of change on organisations and people.
 Not only is change messy, but it greatly impacts on the people involved by creating stress and pressure.
-I am able to draw from my experience in highly stressful environments to help people become more resilient in facing the stressors of change, while also helping people make better decisions under pressure.
+We are able to draw from our experience in highly stressful environments to help people become more resilient in facing the stressors of change, while also helping people make better decisions under pressure.
 People anticipating to face pressure (or who are already under pressure) benefit from this work by being ready to function at their best when times are at their worst.

-The work that I do is based on various theories and approaches.
-I use these theories as conceptual lenses through which I look at what is going on.
-This body of theory on which I draw is expanding as I make my journey through this ever-changing world and often show up in the research that I am actively engaged with as a student on a doctoral programme in organisational change.
+The work that we do is based on various theories and approaches.
+We use these theories as conceptual lenses through which we look at what is going on.
+This body of theory on which we draw is expanding as we make my journey through this ever-changing world and often show up in the research that Niel is actively engaged with as part of his doctoral studies in organisational change.

 A quick look:

 Diversity & Inclusion